 Finally, the balloon stops.
 The whole incident couldn’t have been more than 20 seconds, but it seemed like forever.
 Nobody was hurt as far as we could see, although one or two passengers were slightly limping.
 As we approach to see if we can offer any assistance we are shooed away by two aggressive characters from the ballooning crew.

 I did some research afterwards and there have been several incidents in 2015 and 2016.
 There seem to be no recent reports so maybe they’ve improved their protocols.
 In any case, this is a Chinese operation and knowing Cambodia there aren’t any real regulations.
 If there are, they are most likely not enforced.

 The price isn’t that bad at $115.
 I remember that ballooning in Myanmar was triple this price.
 However, considering that a ride is only 30min and you won’t see Angkor Wat, just another small temple and some villages, I wonder if it’s really worth it.

-The other option is a tethered balloon filled with helium that will bring you up to 150m above the ground.
-For $15 for 15min this sounds like a perfectly good alternative.
+The other option is a tethered balloon filled with helium that will take you up to 150m above the ground.
+At $15 for 15min this sounds like a perfectly good alternative.
 Even more so, since it offers views and photo opportunities of the Angkor Wat complex.